 - For Personal Business Loans – A personal credit score of 680 or less

-Seek Capital matches borrowers credit profile, business data and plan to pick the right business financing solution.
-Since they connects business owners to third-party lender for financing, your borrowing habit will be reported to the business credit bureaus—specifically Experian, TransUnion, and Dun & Bradstreet.
+Seek Capital matches borrowers’ credit profile, business data and plan to pick the right business financing solution.
+Since they connect business owners to the third-party lenders for financing, your borrowing habit will be reported to the business credit bureaus—specifically Experian, TransUnion, and Dun & Bradstreet.

 - The Business Backer

 The Business Backer provides merchant cash advances, short-term loans and business lines of credit either directly or through its sister company.
 The qualification requirements are easy including 12 months of time in business, a credit score of 550+ and $250,000 of annual revenue.

 With their merchant cash advances, you can secure cash up to $200,000 at a borrowing fee of 1.6% of the amount borrowed per month and origination fee of 1-3%.

 With short-term loans, you can obtain cash up to $200,000 for terms of 4-18 months at draw fee of 0%-3%.

 With lines of credit, you can get cash from $5000 to $100,000 at a term length of 12-24 months and a 2% origination fee.